 Inclement Weather - When the district is aware of a forecasted storm, assigned staff will complete an inspection to ensure facilities are ready.
 Once the storm has passed, staff will conduct anther inspection to identify any damage or repairs that need to be made.
 Any recommendations for repairs will be made to the Library Director.

-Adonted hi the Board of Directors: November 21, 2018 Auopteu Dy ' lile board of Directors NOVEITIDEL 21, 2016
+Adopted by the Board of Directors: November 21, 2018

 The following checklists will be used to complete the monthly and quarterly inspections: